jelahi/sublime-config/README.md

 # sublime-config
-A place to keep track of my Sublime Text theme and user preferences
+A place to keep track of my Sublime Text themes and user preferences